censorship-no-archive/ceno1/doc/threatModel.md

 #### v.
 CENO Signaling channel establishment puzzle slots flooding

-In order to establish a secure signaling channel, Signal Bridges publish their public RSA key along with a quiz whose solution leads to a set of keys, hereon slots, that everybody can use to insert a page in Freenet.
+In order to establish a secure signaling channel, Signal Bridges publish their public RSA key along with a quiz whose solution leads to a set of keys, from now on slots, that everybody can use to insert a page in Freenet.
 Clients generate a new channel, encrypt it so that it is readable only by the Signal Bridge and insert it into one of those slots.
 Eventually the Signal Bridge will poll the slots, discover and decrypt the request of a client and start accepting requests